zeroincombenze/tools/z0bug_odoo/z0bug_odoo/egg-info/testenv_usage_data_char.rst

 Char and Text values are python string; please use unicode whenever is possible even when you test Odoo 10.0 or less.

-You can evalute the field value engaging a simple python expression inside tags like in following syntax:

-    "<?odoo EXPRESSION ?>"

-The expression may be a simple python expression with following functions:

-.. $include testenv_usage_expr.csv

 ::

     self.resource_create(